Artist-in-Residence

 About the Artist

 Sonam Dolma received her training at Art School Bern (Switzerland).
-She works with evocative, often humble materials—used monks’ robes, auspicious scarves, prayer flags, ammunition, hair, and teeth.
+She works with evocative, often humble materials—used monks’ robes, auspicious scarves, prayer flags, ammunition, hair, and even teeth.

 About the Artist

 Sonam Dolma received her training at Art School Bern (Switzerland).
-She works with evocative, often humble materials—used monks’ robes, auspicious scarves, prayer flags, ammunition, hair, and teeth.
+She works with evocative, often humble materials—used monks’ robes, auspicious scarves, prayer flags, ammunition, hair, and even teeth.
 Exploring themes of impermanence, displacement, and ecology, her work has been exhibited in museums and galleries across Switzerland, Germany, Italy, the United States, South Korea and India, and is held in several private collections.
 Her most recent exhibitions include My Father’s Death, Nelson-Atkins Museum of Art (Kansas City, MO) (2023–24); Field of Wishes, Rubin Museum of Art (NY), and Wrightwood (Chicago, IL) (2024–25); a performance at Neumarkt, Zürich, in collaboration with the Marina Abramović Institute (MAI) (2025); and Oneness (Dharamshala, India) (2025).
 Dolma’s life story features prominently in Across Many Mountains, a book written by her daughter Yangzom Brauen.
 The artist lives and works in Bern, Switzerland.

 READ MORE